At IU, what email systems are available?

 Following is an overview of the existing email systems at Indiana University.
-Each campus allocates email accounts slightly differently; see Your email address at IU.
+Each campus allocates email accounts slightly differently; see At IU, what is my email address?.

 Note: UITS no longer allows the creation of Imail or Cyrus (Webmail) accounts, in anticipation of the retirement of those services.
 See About the Imail retirement and About the Cyrus (Webmail) retirement.